DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 4. Type `love <livesim2 folder>`.
 If it works correctly, you'll see Live Simulator: 2 main menu

+#### Other distros

+**TODO: Use AppImages**

 ### Mac OS X

-*TODO: Add Mac OS X instructions*
+*TODO: Add Mac OS X instructions*, but hopefully RayFirefist (@RayFirefist in Twitter) can provide Mac OS X `.dmg` file.

 ### Android

 1. Simply download the APK from releases tab above and install it into your phone/tablet.

+### iOS

+1. _TODO: Add iOS instruction_.
+At the moment, you can ask @RayFirefist in Twitter, because he's one who tested Live Simulator: 2 under iOS

 Determining R/W directory
 -------------------------

 You should see the R/W directory in main menu when starting Live Simulator: 2.
-If you didn't see that folder, open a new issue specifying your device because it's **guaranteed** to be created, otherwise error will be thrown.
+If you didn't see that folder in your file manager, open a new issue specifying your device because it's **guaranteed** to be created (as long as you run the app at least once).
+If it doesn't able to create the directory, Live Simulator: 2 will throw error.

 Adding beatmaps
 ---------------

 Live Simulator: 2 supports these beatmap formats:

 * DEPLS beatmap folder.
-It inherits from CBF format.
+It's based on CBF format.
 Beatmap file can be LS2 beatmap, SIF beatmap, CBF, MIDI, or LLP.
 Additionaly with storyboard support.
 Can be in ZIP.

 * LS2 beatmap file.
 This is new Live Simulator: 2 binary beatmap file format which allows single LS2 file to contain storyboard, custom unit data, and such.
 Currently there's no encoder, but the file format structure is available.

 * Raw SIF beatmap, with or without score information.
 This is beatmap format internally used by Live Simulator: 2, without any modification.
 The extension is `.json`.

-* yuyu live simulator beatmap, the one with `.txt` extension (not `.ssp` one). **TODO: support for the new beatmap format**
+* SIFs, yuyu live simulator beatmap, the one with `.txt` extension (not `.ssp` one). **TODO: support for the new beatmap format**

 * Custom Beatmap Festival project folder.
-Can be in ZIP.
+Can be in ZIP. **Project data must be in root and not in a directory**

 * Specialized MIDI file.
 The extension is `.mid`

 * LLPractice beatmap.
 The extension is `.llp`. **Make sure to rename the extension to prevent confusion**

+* SIFTrain beatmap.
+The extension is `.rs`.
+SIFTrain **Extended** beatmap by [MilesElectric168](https://www.reddit.com/r/SchoolIdolFestival/comments/6gqnxk/reintroducting_my_llsif_live_simulator_depls_live/ditlqdg/) is also supported.

 Live Simulator: 2 supports these audio formats